How to Sell Goods to the UK After Brexit

 - ask for financial security.

 In case a Marketplace fails to register within 60 days from the moment the operator first knew or should have known about the registration requirement, a penalty will be charged for up to 200% of unpaid VAT tax (including the unpaid VAT).
 Additionally, a 12-month ‘surcharge period’ may be applied in case of default.
-HMRC will aim to ensure that VAT on all goods sold in the UK, regardless of the location of the sale is collected and paid.
+HMRC aims to ensure that VAT on all goods sold in the UK is paid.
+Regardless of the location of the sale.

 How to comply with the UK regulations?